olegabu/nsd-commercial-paper/DEPLOYMENTv2.md

 	`source ./env-org-mts`
 	`./org-generate-crypto.sh`

-Then the main org (NSD) starts the blockchain network, adds the members one by one and creates common, depository as well as bilateral and trilateral channels:
+After that the main org (NSD) starts the blockchain network, adds the members one by one and creates *common*, *depository* and bilateral and trilateral channels:

 3. Nsd: